Series > Questions & Answers

 Scott Hoezee

 We pray for each other in the community of faith, right?
 Sometimes we have to let other people believe for us because I am in a season or doubt, or something horrible happened that has just gutted my faith.
 It is hard for me to sing on some Sundays; other people sing for me.
-It is hard for me to pray some Sundays; other people pray for me; and then, I will get my turn; I will pray for you when you are in that same season, you know.
+It is hard for me to pray some Sundays; other people pray for me; and then, I will get my turn; I will pray for you when you are in that same season.
 Encourage one another, Paul says, all through the New Testament; encourage one another, because you need one another.
 Bear one another’s burdens.
 I think those are the ways we stay focused on God, on God’s will for our life, on God’s sovereignty, that Jesus is still on the throne.

 Darrell Delaney